 The Norwegian label Bergans offers a really colorful range, while their compratiots from Helly Hansen mainly focus on the classics red, white and blue.
 The brand Icepeak, which belongs to the Finnish Luhta Sportswear Company, is celebrating a revival of the 1990s in the "Star Collection" next winter.

 In terms of material technologies, the Swiss brand KJUS will be relying on their electronic Hydro-Bot membrane from 2019/20 onwards, which was also awarded the "Gold Winner" at the ISPO Award.

 Bootfitting is not new, but it is being refined more and more.
 Adaptation pioneer Fischer Sports comes up with the "mobile boat fitting" variant "scan fit App" for the upcoming season.

 With their help, three different "foot photos" can be uploaded using a smartphone camera, after which the system calculates the right ski or cross-country ski boot from the current Fischer range.

-From the 2019/20 season, Nordica will be offering boot fitting for kids for the first time.
+From this season on, Nordica offers boot fitting for kids for the first time.
 The junior model "Speedmachine J 3 Plus" can be adapted to young feet in the same procedure as it has long been established for adults.